Open-Telecoms-Data/open-fibre-data-standard/docs/reference/publication_formats.md

 The streaming option describes how to publish multiple networks in GeoJSON format with support for streaming.
 You should only use this option if your data is too large to load into memory.

-The streaming option for GeoJSON is separate [Newline-delimited GeoJSON](https://stevage.github.io/ndgeojson/) files for nodes and links, in which each line is a GeoJSON feature structured according to the [GeoJSON transformation specification](#geojson-transformation-specification).
+The streaming option for GeoJSON is separate [Newline-delimited GeoJSON](https://stevage.github.io/ndgeojson/) files for nodes and spans, in which each line is a GeoJSON feature structured according to the [GeoJSON transformation specification](#geojson-transformation-specification).

 The following example shows a newline-delimited GeoJSON file containing two features: